Measuring Fabry-Perot fringes#

 Note

-If you want to show the analysis results again, you can select the “Show results”
+If you want to show the analysis results again, you can select the “Show Results”

-button, below the image list:
+button, in the Analysis panel located below the image list:

 The images (or signals) can also be displayed in a separate window, by clicking on